rmit-s3570641-yingzhi-lu/CWCodeChallendge/README.md

 Due to the time limitation, these are the items remaing in progress
 1. UNIT TESTS!
 2. Sorting and Pagination
 3. Implementing actual js based frontend.
-(Currently I am using Ravor View Tag Helper ect to do very simple validation, still covered frontend + backend)
+(Currently I am using Razer View Tag Helper to do simple validation, though still covered frontend + backend)